awalterschulze/proofs-written-by-ai/Readme.md

 2. Create a `Readme.md` inside that folder
 3. In `generate.go` add a line: `generate("<path to your folder>")`
 4. Add at least one theorem as specified above
+5. Add the folder to the list of proofs, above in this Readme.

 ### Clean